Use of certificates with Entuity

 - Verify that certtool has added the cert to both keystores.

-- In the Entuity web UI, log in as an admin user.
-Click Main Menu, then Administration.
-Click Account Management.
+- In the Entuity web UI, log in as an admin user, and go to Main Menu, Administration, and then click Account Management.

 - Log in using a valid LDAP username/password.

-Entuity recommend that users plan for new certificates before upgrading to ENA v18.0.
-If you are unable to rebuild certificates, Entuity recommend that you contact Entuity Support for details of how to handle non-compliant certifications.
+Entuity recommends that users plan for new certificates before upgrading to ENA v18.0.
+If you are unable to rebuild certificates, Entuity recommends that you contact Entuity Support for details on how to handle non-compliant certifications.

 When patching and upgrading: